coopdigital/coop-frontend/workbench/README.md

 Navigate to ```localhost:3000/workbench```

+## Deploying

+We are using the one-web-hosting tool for deploying.
+You'll first need to generate a static output, then use the one-web-hosting tool command wrapped with the aws-profile that has permissions for the environment you're deploying to.

+Example for building for development.

+- yarn run build:static
+- aws-profile -p coop-pub2-dev one-web-hosting deploy --yes --env=dev
+- development.static.coop.co.uk/workbench

+The aws profile name may different depenending on what you've called it.
+You can check this by viewing ``` cat ~/.aws/config ```

+If you want to change the path the website is viewable in, one-web-hosting.json amend the projectName to whatever you like.
+Then amend the basePath in next.config.js to mirror this new value.

 ## Building

 > #### Ensure that you've ``` yarn install ``` in the _root_ of this repository first.